 - Clean the battery terminals a couple of times a year to ensure the battery will receive a full charge.

 Need Help with Your Sump Pump System?

 Because of the severe weather in our region, most homes need a sump pump and battery backup.
-They are especially important for people with finished basements full of valuable items.
+Sump systems are especially important for people with finished basements full of valuable items.
 Don’t let your precious keepsakes wash away!

 At Angel Water, we are passionate about helping homeowners get the most out of their water safety equipment.
 If you want to install a sump pump but don’t know where to start, give us a call!
-If you think your sump pump’s getting old, our licensed plumbers would be happy to inspect it for you.
+We would also be happy to inspect and service your existing system for you.